AnimaApp/anima-dsa/README.md

 }
 ```

-then run easily it with:
+You then have a convenient command for syncronising:

 ```sh
 npm run sync
 ```

-## Commands and Options
+## Commands & Options

 ### `sync`